lemlac/mulem/docs/reference.md

 ```
 loop label:
-    if cond():
+    if cond:
         break label
 ```

 `loop` has several varients to change what condition will break.
 The pattern is `loop keyword`.
 A label can be optionally put between with `loop label keyword`.
-This makes is clear that whenever you see `loop`, then you have a loop.
-A programmer at a glance can see the word `loop` and think *"Ah, there's a loop here."*
+This makes it clear that whenever you see `loop`, then you have a loop.
+A programmer briefly can see the word `loop` and think *"Ah, there's a loop here."*

 #### `loop for` / `in`